 An amount of funding will be provided to go towards the direct costs of travel for placements from disadvantaged backgrounds.
 This will be dependent on distance between the sending and destination provider and will support the cost of the round trip.
 All amounts available have been outlined below:

 - 12,000km+: £1,360

-The scheme will provide financial assistance towards expensive travel by exception.
-If the original amount provided does not cover at least 70% of the actual costs, up to 80% of the actual costs will instead be covered.
+In exceptional circumstances, the scheme will also provide a financial contribution towards the costs of expensive travel for disadvantaged participants.
+If the selected travel rate does not cover at least 70% of the actual costs of travelling between the sending organisation location and receiving organisation location, up to 80% of the those actual costs will instead be covered.

 Additional support for those with special educational needs and disabilities (SEND)

 For participants with SEND, the scheme will fund up to 100% of actual costs for support directly related to their additional needs.
 This is in line with what was provided under the 2014-2020 Erasmus+ programme.
 Unlike Erasmus+, however, this funding will also cover preparatory visits by the sending organisation to carry out risk assessments and ensure participants will be able to equally access and take part in all elements of a placement.
 Pre-visits can be for a maximum duration of three days.
 Pre-visits are not available for any other purpose.

 Participants on an HE placement meeting the disadvantaged background criteria outlined in Annex A of the Programme Guide will receive an additional £110 per month to their cost-of-living grant.